Collegiate Sports Yorkdale.

 Again.

-Canada Packers on St. Clair Avenue was hiring full-time.
+I saw a job ad where Canada Packers on St. Clair Avenue was hiring full-time.
 They were all union jobs with great pay, benefits, pension and overtime.
-I headed down on the bus for an interview and I was quickly hired mostly because I had finished high school and I could lift sixty-five pounds.
-I was told to start the next day on the Tuesday morning and I would be working on the hog kill floor where pigs are slaughtered.
+I headed down right away on the bus for an interview and I was quickly hired mostly because I had finished high school and I could lift sixty-five pounds.
+I was told to start the next day on the Tuesday morning and I would be working on the hog kill floor where the pigs are slaughtered.

 “I will see you tomorrow morning,” I told Don.